Differential/docs/CLIENT-GUIDE.md

 ### You might have to wait a little

 We're pretty awesome at what we do, so it might take us some time to get your work into our schedule.
-Brad manages that schedule, and we want to be extremely transparent with you.
+We keep a very close eye on that schedule and strive to be extremely transparent with you.
 So yeah, it sucks to have to wait, but it'll be worth it :)

 ### We'll iterate with working software